 "I believe playing and performing music is one of the best experiences in Life.
 This is why I have such a passion for it and teach others to enjoy it as much as I do."

 "After studying Music at Queen's University, Belfast, with a focus on violin and viola performance, I performed professionally in a string quartet before moving to England to pursue a career in teaching.
 Music has been a passion from a young age and I love passing this enjoyment of music on to young people.
 Highlights of my time at AVA have been seeing the enjoyment pupils get from performing and developing their confidence in the process.

 Outside school, I enjoy horse riding and supporting Ulster Rugby!"

-Teacher of Music: Mrs Z Morley
+Teacher of Music: Mrs Z Stefanczyk